 I’m not saying you have to report before you’ve sold the story or be an expert on it (I’m often not).
 But you need to have enough information and know why a story works for a particular publication.
 An editor won’t give you an assignment unless you can demonstrate that you know what you’re doing.
 Not having enough information about a topic you’ve proposed is a sure shot way to convince her you don’t.

 A technique I recommend to new writers to is to visualize their article.
 Picture how it would appear on the page.
 It won’t turn out anything like you’d imagined, but for a moment forget you’re a writer and think like a designer instead.

 See the beautiful fonts and the shaded box on the side?
 See the slideshow that could accompany the piece on the website?

 That’s how your editor is thinking.
-She’s not focusing on your writing, much as she may love the story.
+She’s not focusing exclusively on your writing, much as she may love the story.
 She’s thinking about where it fits in the magazine and what else needs to be done to make the page shine.
-Funnily enough, editors love writers who understand their magazine and suggest things that make their job easy.
+Funnily enough, editors love writers who understand their publication and suggest things that make their job easy.